Aubergine mushroom and lentil chilli – a warming, smoky, spicy vegan chilli that is pure comfort food on a cold night!

 If you’re looking for a recipe that will make you feel all warm and cosy (and aren’t we all in need of that right now) but full of goodness, then stop looking!

 This chilli is packed full of lentils, beans and veggies.
-It’s delicious and healthy!
+It’s delicious and good for you!

 I’m a big chilli fan and I can eat lots of this.
-I first made this recipe last March and it’s become one of my favourite recipes – and that’s saying something as I’m not a huge fan of aubergine!
+I first made this recipe last March and it’s become one of my favourite recipes – and that’s saying something as I’m not normally a huge fan of aubergine (although I do love it in this roasted ratatouille quiche.)

-I’ve got to say, as a meat eater, I don’t miss the meat one little bit.
+I’ve got to say, as a meat eater, I don’t miss the meat in this chilli one little bit.
 It’s hearty, chunky and full of flavour.

 In fact, I think I actually prefer this to a meat chilli.
 I am also a big fan of this sweet potato and black bean chilli.